 #8 Google Spreadsheets

-The most advanced relational CRM software has a set of tables:
+The most advanced relational CRM software includes a set of tables:

 - Organizations (accounts)

-Google Spreadsheet is very light, very efficient and has a reporting dashboard (see picture above).
+Google Spreadsheet is lightweight, highly efficient and features a reporting dashboard (see photo above).
 You can format and analyze data with standard spreadsheet tools, extract data from the Web, and automatically run complex workflows.